RohanKumarSachdeva/VulnerableWebsite/README.md

   - Construct **Regular expressions** to validate user input.

 * **Output Encoding for “HTML Contexts”.**  Output Encoding is recommended when we need to safely display data exactly as a user typed it in.
-Hence in order to add a variable to a HTML context safely, HTML entity encoding should be used for that variable as we add it to a web template.
-Flask has default encoding capability ([Reference Link](https://flask.palletsprojects.com/en/1.1.x/templating/#controlling-autoescaping)), hence to fix the vulnerability in our code we should remove the `|safe` tag so that Flask can encode the string value before adding it to HTML.
+Hence, in order to add a variable to an HTML context safely, HTML entity encoding should be used for that variable as we add it to a web template.
+Flask has [default encoding](https://flask.palletsprojects.com/en/1.1.x/templating/#controlling-autoescaping) capability, hence to fix the vulnerability in our code we should remove the `|safe` tag so that Flask can encode the string value before adding it to HTML.

 ### 3. Session Hijacking:
 #### Attack Details: